sreehariX/nanite/progress.md

 11-12-2025

 really underestimated the complexity of this wasted 4 days, this thing can't be built in week, switching to new idea to use oumi

+12,13,14

+- built and completed the hackathon project trying to answers a question " what is the best model + system prompt for pr review for your specific repository"